6.4 Advanced Congestion Control

 Another change seen as the network approaches congestion is the flattening of the sending rate.
 A third scheme takes advantage of this fact.
 Every RTT, it increases the window size by one packet and compares the throughput achieved to the throughput when the window was one packet smaller.
 If the difference is less than one-half the throughput achieved when only one packet was in transit—as was the case at the beginning of the connection—the algorithm decreases the window by one packet.
 This scheme calculates the throughput by dividing the number of bytes outstanding in the network by the RTT.

-A fourth mechanism, the one we are going to describe in more detail, is similar to this last algorithm in that it looks at changes in the throughput rate or, more specifically, changes in the sending rate.
-However, it differs from the third algorithm in the way it calculates throughput, and instead of looking for a change in the slope of the throughput it compares the measured throughput rate with an expected throughput rate.
-The algorithm, TCP Vegas, is not widely deployed in the Internet, but the strategy it uses has been adopted by other implementations that are now being deployed.
+The mechanism we are going to describe in more detail is similar to the last algorithm in that it looks at changes in the throughput rate or, more specifically, changes in the sending rate.
+However, it differs from the previous algorithm in the way it calculates throughput, and instead of looking for a change in the slope of the throughput it compares the measured throughput rate with an expected throughput rate.
+The algorithm, TCP Vegas, is not widely deployed in the Internet today, but the strategy it uses has been adopted by other implementations that are now being deployed.

 The intuition behind the Vegas algorithm can be seen in the trace of standard TCP given in Figure 5.
 The top graph shown in Figure 5 traces the connection's congestion window; it shows the same information as the traces given earlier in this section.
 The middle and bottom graphs depict new information: The middle graph shows the average sending rate as measured at the source, and the bottom graph shows the average queue length as measured at the bottleneck router.
 All three graphs are synchronized in time.
 In the period between 4.5 and 6.0 seconds (shaded region), the congestion window increases (top graph).
 We expect the observed throughput to also increase, but instead it stays flat (middle graph).
 This is because the throughput cannot increase beyond the available bandwidth.
 Beyond this point, any increase in the window size only results in packets taking up buffer space at the bottleneck router (bottom graph).